 Bird watching in Mangawhai New Zealand

-The new Mangawhai Museum has a display on the shore birds common to the Mangawhai area.
+A display on the shore birds common to the Mangawhai area can be viewed at the Mangawhai Museum.

 Mangawhai Lodge is an ideal destination for bird watching in New Zealand.
-We cater for singles, couples or birding groups – choose either stylish B&B rooms or our spacious self catering apartments.
+We cater for singles, couples or birding groups – choose from our stylish B&B rooms or our 2 spacious self catering apartments.

 Contact us for prices and accommodation options – tell us of your interest in birdwatching and allow at least a 2 nights stay to ensure your bird watching experience is memorable.

-Stay at Mangawhai Lodge to see a wide range of New Zealand bird life:
+Enjoy Mangawhai Lodge to view a wide range of New Zealand bird life:

 - Mangawhai is home to seven threatened and four “at risk” shorebird species.